Dame Lane: History

 Dame Street, just to the north, "was the Royal Mile of 18th Century Dublin," linking the castle to the parliament building.
 Today, Dame Lane dates mainly from the late 18th century, when it was set out as a mews lane as part of the work of the Wide Streets Commission, between 1785 and 1790, in the second phase of its works "for making wide and convenient streets."
 The section of Dame Lane closest to Dublin Castle follows the line of an older route through the area where the old Castle Market stood, just off what is now South Great George's Street.
-The re-alignment of this, the oldest part of the existing lane, began in 1782 with the demolition of Castle Market.McCullough, Niall, Dublin: An Urban History, Anne Street Press, Dublin, 2001, p.128 Dame Lane is shown but described as "unnamed" on Brooking's map of 1728, but is identified on Rocque's later map of 1756.
+The re-alignment of this, the oldest part of the existing lane, began in 1782 with the demolition of Castle Market.
+Dame Lane is shown but described as "unnamed" on Brooking's map of 1728, but is identified on Rocque's later map of 1756.

 The old Castle Market, dating from around 1707, was developed by Alderman William Fownes and James Pooley, Esq. and built on the site of the churchyard of the old St Andrew's Church.
 Some time after 1682, the old St. Andrew's graveyard was obliterated with the construction of the market.
 This market is shown clearly on Rocque's 1756 map.
 It featured 34 stalls of butchers, cheesemakers and poulterers, and the map: "shows a marketplace connected to George's street by a narrow laneway.
 It could be entered from Palace St by another short alleyway known as Dame Lane".